docker/docs/reference/ucp/3.1/cli/install.md

 ---
 title: docker/ucp install
-description: Install UCP on this node
+description: Install UCP on a node
 keywords: ucp, cli, install
 ---

-Install UCP on this node
+Install UCP on a node

 ## Usage